This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Feel free to use canned sweet potatoes if you’re in a real pinch for time.
 Just know that you’ll be sacrificing tons of flavor.

-- I always bake my sweet potatoes a month in advance when preparing for any holiday feast, and I’ll keep the flesh in the freezer.
-Then, I thaw it out in the fridge24-48 hours before baking my pies.
+- I always bake my sweet potatoes a month in advance when preparing for any holiday feast.
+I keep the flesh in the freezer and thaw it out in the fridge for 24-48 hours before baking my pies.

 - You can also make the sweet potato pie filling one month in advance before making the pie.

-- You don’t have to use mashed sweet potatoes because scooping to measure them and using a hand mixer it’ll break the sweet potato down.
+- You don't have to use mashed sweet potatoes because scooping to measure them and using a hand mixer will break the sweet potato down.

 - Feel free to use dark brown sugar or white granulated sugar as a swap for the light brown sugar.

-- Try adding some brown sugar as a sub for powdered sugar or white sugar for a brown sugar whipped cream.
+- Try substituting brown sugar for powdered sugar or white sugar for brown sugar whipped cream.

 - If you’re feeling fancy, use freshly grated nutmeg.
-You can do the same with for cinnamon if you don’t want to use ground cinnamon.
+If you don't want to use ground cinnamon, you can do the same with cinnamon.

 FAQs